Costenho19/omnibotgenesis/docs/investor/one_pager.md

 ---

 *This document is for informational purposes only.
 Trading involves significant risk.
-Past performance is not indicative of future results.*
+Past performance is not indicative of future results.
+All metrics shown are from paper trading and may not reflect live trading performance.*

+**Last Updated:** December 8, 2025